 As snow melts, the water needs a clear path from the roof away from the home.
 Otherwise, the runoff will build up and overflow, risking water damage in your home.
 Regularly clean out excessive build up of fallen leaves, pine needles and other debris to prevent overflow later.

 Survey the perimeter of you home to see if any tree branches have grown toward your home.
 Snow and ice can weigh these branches down and cause them to fall on your home, shed or car.
 Take preventative action by trimming branches.

 Keep salt and shovels readily available to clear pathways immediately upon snowfall.
 This will prevent dangerous falls.

 By planting a row of conifer trees around your property, you can deter cold winds from blowing against your home.
 A windbreak can save you up to 30% in heating costs annually.

 To conduct an energy audit, a specialist will come to your home to inspect its insulation.
 A properly insulated home is key to eco-friendly and cost-effective heating.
 Some utility companies will even offer a rebate upon receiving documentation of an energy audit.

 6. Monitor Low Temperatures

-While it’s common to lower your home temperature when you’re not there to save costs, don’t set it too low.
+While it’s common to save on heating costs by lowering your thermostat when you’re not home, don’t set it too low.
 As a rule of thumb, your home shouldn’t drop below 50 degrees Fahrenheit.
-When temperatures fall, you risk freezing and bursting pipes.
+When temperatures fall, you risk freezing and bursting pipes

 The winter months see an increase in fires caused by heating equipment.
 In fact, half of all home-heating fires occur between December and February.